 90 Days Visa-Free (Most Western Countries):

-- United States, Canada - United Kingdom, Ireland - All EU/Schengen countries - Australia, New Zealand - Japan, South Korea - Singapore, Brunei - Most South American countries
+- United States, Canada - United Kingdom, Ireland - All EU/Schengen countries - Australia, New Zealand - Japan, South Korea - Hong Kong, Macau - Singapore, Brunei - Most South American countries

 30 Days Visa-Free: